jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 99% of attacks.
 How effective is MFA at deterring cyberattacks?
-A recent study based on realworld attack data from Microsoft
+A recent study based on real‑world attack data from Microsoft
 Entra found that MFA reduces the risk of compromise by 99\.2 percent.Note 1
 Enable multifactor